 Crews respond to structure fire in Harrison County

-Emergency crews were called to the fire at 1:10 a.m.
-Friday morning.
+First responders were alerted of the fire on Hood Avenue at 1:14 a.m.

-SHINNSTON, W.Va (WDTV) - Several emergency crews responded to a structure fire in Harrison County Friday morning.
+ENTERPRISE, W.Va (WDTV) - Emergency crews respond to a structure fire in Harrison County Thursday morning.

-According to Harrison County 911 officials, crews were called on scene at 1:10 a.m. to Lucas Road in Shinnston.
+According to Harrison County 911 officials, first responders were alerted of the fire on Hood Avenue at 1:14 a.m.

-Harrison County EMS, along with Bridgeport, Lumberport, Monongah, Nutter Fort, Shinnston, Spelter, Wallace and Worthington Fire Departments responded.
+Bridgeport,, Lumberport, Monongah, Shinnston, Spelter, Valley, Worthington Fire Departments and the Harrison County EMS all responded.

 Copyright 2021 WDTV.
 All rights reserved.